routeviews/google-cloud-storage/cmd/archive_upload_mass_upload/README.md

    * Cloud Run Invoker - configured in the CloudRun instance permissions.
    * Storage Object Creator - configured in IAM permissions.
    * Storage Object Viewer - configured in IAM permissions.
+   * Storage Object Creator - configured for the storage bucket
+   * Storage Object Viewer - configured for the storage bucket

 ## Run the Upload Process